Alluxio/alluxio/docs/en/ufs/CephFS.md

 $ ./bin/alluxio runTests --path cephfs://mon1\;mon2\;mon3/
 ```

-Visit your cephfs to verify the files and directories created by Alluxio exist.
+Visit your cephfs-hadoop to verify the files and directories created by Alluxio exist.
 You should see files named like:
-In cephfs, you can visit cephfs with ceph-fuse or mount by POSIX APIs.
-[Mounting CephFS](https://docs.ceph.com/en/latest/cephfs/#mounting-cephfs)

 ```
-${ceph-fs-dir}/default_tests_files/Basic_CACHE_THROUGH
+${cephfs-hadoop-dir}/default_tests_files/Basic_CACHE_THROUGH
 ```
+In cephfs, you can visit cephfs with ceph-fuse or mount by POSIX APIs.
+[Mounting CephFS](https://docs.ceph.com/en/latest/cephfs/#mounting-cephfs){:target="_blank"}

 In Alluxio, you can visit the nested directory in the Alluxio.
 Alluxio's [Command Line Interface]({{ '/en/operation/User-CLI.html' | relativize_url }}) can be used for this purpose.

 ```